Frequently Asked Questions (FAQ)

 • Prescribed Fire - Any fire intentionally ignited by management actions in accordance with applicable laws, policies, and regulations to meet specific objectives.

 • Wildland Fire Use - An event dealing with the management of a naturally ignited wildland fire to accomplish specific prestated resource management objectives in predefined geographic areas outlined in the Fire Management Plans.
+The 2009 Guidance for Implementation of Federal Wildland Fire Management Policy recognized only two types of wildland fires: Wildfires (unplanned ignitions) and Prescribed Fires (planned ignitions).
+Following this guidance, the term Wildland Fire Use is no longer used to categorize fires after 2009.

 • Unknown - A fire event whose incident type was not reported from the original reporting agency.